Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 Tip #4: Use Dollar Store Items

 We were lucky that this habitat diorama needed to be completed in the Winter.
-You can score fake trees for a very cheap price.
+You can score fake trees for a very low price.
 The shiny blue fabric was also found in the craft section.

 Tip #5: Use A Flameless Candle For Light